 Still, such weighty discussions can be difficult to initiate, and parents should resist the temptation to get heavily involved at this stage for fear of undermining the bond of trust the couple must build on their own.
 Even if parents have reason to mistrust a prospective spouse, they should be careful not to overstep their bounds, says Dubin.
 “Ask your daughter what she knows about her partner,” Dubin suggests.
 “Empower her.
 Share your concerns and let her know you will help her in any way you can, but let her be the driver.”

-For an added layer of protection, there are long-term trusts.1 There’s a larger trend in the past 20 years of creatively using trusts to encourage financial responsibility, says Steven Lavner, of the National Wealth Planning Strategies Group at Bank of America Private Bank.
+For an added layer of protection, there are long-term trusts.1 There’s a larger trend in the past 20 years of creatively using trusts to encourage financial responsibility, says Steven Lavner, of the National Wealth Planning Strategies Group of Bank of America Private Bank.
 Whereas a traditional trust may distribute wealth when a child reaches a generic milestone (age 30, for example), some trusts are tailored to distribute funds at more value-driven milestones, such as earning an advanced degree or buying a first home.

 According to Lavner, long-term trusts can provide added security, either in conjunction with a prenup or on their own.
-“Some parents forgo pressing their children into seeking prenups and instead leave everything in a trust for their children and their lineal descendants (i.e., in-laws not included in the class of permissible beneficiaries).
+“Some parents forgo pressing their children into seeking prenups and instead leave everything in a trust for their children and their lineal descendants (meaning in-laws are not included in the class of permissible beneficiaries).
 Alternatively, some parents create trusts for their children with the condition that no distributions are allowed to married children unless the child has an existing prenup or postnup.”

 He sees more and more parents using long-term trusts that withhold control of the money until their sons or daughters turn 50 or even 60.
 Beneficiaries may still receive distributions at the discretion of the trustee before reaching that age.
 But since they don’t control the money, it’s generally safe from claims by a spouse during divorce proceedings, as well as from creditors.